Communication

 Germany

 Germans give praise in direct connection with factually demonstrated performance.
 Praise in front of the team is seldom, however.
 Official awards are rare, for they could lead to envy and thus undermine team cohesion.
-Patterns
+Examples

 United States

 Americans see themselves as positive thinkers, motivators, self-motivators.
 It is a sign of leadership to seek out reasons to praise.
 In fact, praise is most instrumental when an individual or entire team is struggling, experiencing defeat and self-doubt.
-Patterns
+Examples

 Criticism